ibm-cloud-docs/EventStreams/enabling_mirroring.md

 {: #step1_setup}

 Ensure that you provisioned two Enterprise plan clusters.
 Both clusters must have the same throughput and storage capacity and have suitable IAM access policies.

+Mirroring is not supported for an Enterprise single-zone-region cluster or a Satellite cluster, therefore neither can be a source or a target cluster.
+{: note}

 Because mirroring is unidirectional, decide which direction mirroring you want.
 One cluster is the source and the other cluster is the target.